ramalhais/previous/trunk/readme.previous.txt

   > CPU timings are not correct.
 You may experience performance differences
     compared to real hardware.
   > 68882 transcendental FPU instructions produce results identical to 68040
     FPSP.
 The results are slightly different from real 68882 results.

-  > Changing network connection settings while a guest system is running
-    can cause permanently lost connections, especially under NeXTstep 2.2.
+Issues in NeXTstep:
+  > The MO drive causes slow downs and hangs when both drives are connected, but
+    only one disk is inserted.
+This is confirmed to be a bug in NeXTstep.
+  > ROM Monitor, boot log and boot animations won't show on NeXTdimension
+    monitor, if NeXTdimension main memory exceeds 32 MB.
+This is confirmed to be a bug in the NeXT ROM.
+  > Trying to netboot a non-Turbo 68040 machine while no Ethernet cable is
+    connected causes a hang. "ben" stops the system immediately while "btp" shows one dot before it stops.
+This is the exact same behavior as seen on real hardware.
+This is confirmed to be a bug in the NeXT ROM.

  6) Release notes